suborbital/docs/website/docs/how-to/deploy/cloud-deployment/configure-capabilities.md

 You can configure each capability.
 If you disable all capabilities, your users' extensions will not be able to access the "outside world" in any way.

-To configure capabilities, edit the `scc-config.yaml` file that `subo` created for you in your `suborbital/config` directory:
+To configure capabilities, edit the `se2-config.yaml` file that `subo` created for you in your `config` directory:

 ```yaml
 networkRules: &networkRules
   allowIPs: false